aws/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 If your device does not allow the import of private keys, or if your solution calls for the use of [Just-in-Time Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html) (JITP), you can follow the instructions below.

 ### Initial Configuration ###
-First, perform the steps in [Configuring the Amazon FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html), but skip the last step, To format your AWS IoT credentials.
-The net result should be that the demos/include/aws_clientcredential.h file has been updated with your settings, but the demos/include/aws_clientcredential_keys.h file has not.
+First, perform the steps in [Configuring the Amazon FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html), but skip the last step (that is, don't do *To format your AWS IoT credentials*).
+The net result should be that the *demos/include/aws_clientcredential.h* file has been updated with your settings, but the *demos/include/aws_clientcredential_keys.h* file has not.

 ### Public Key Extraction ###
 Continue by running the Hello World MQTT demo as described in [Getting Started with the Windows Device Simulator](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_windows.html).
 Since the device has not yet been provisioned with a private key and client certificate, the demo will fail to authenticate to AWS IoT.
 However, the Hello World MQTT demo starts by running developer-mode key provisioning, resulting in the creation of a private key if one was not already present.
 You should see something like the following near the beginning of the serial console output: